Australian migration zone: Background and overview

 After these territories were excised, increasing numbers of asylum seekers attempted to reach the Australian mainland by-passing those islands.
 To combat this tactic, on 30 October 2012, the Australian government excised the entire Australian mainland from the Australian migration zone.
 The objective of the change was to limit judicial review for boat arrivals.
 The legislation to excise the mainland itself from the migration zone was passed by Parliament on 16 May 2013.
 Before the excise, asylum seekers who reached the mainland by boat could not be sent for immigration processing to offshore Australian immigration detention facilities on Nauru or Papua New Guinea's Manus Island.

 The excising of islands from the Australian migration zone was and remains a controversial aspect of Australian immigration policy.
 Refugee advocates argue that Australia is not meeting its obligations under international law to protect refugees.
-This was not accepted by the Howard Government, which contended that international law obliged Australia to provide temporary protection only and not necessarily permanent settlement.
+This was not accepted by the Howard government, which contended that international law obliged Australia to provide temporary protection only and not necessarily permanent settlement.

-Impact on unauthorised arrivals
+Effect on unauthorised arrivals

 The Australian government claims that in the excised areas Australia has no obligation to grant asylum seekers a visa to settle permanently in Australia (as opposed to temporary protection).
 The main objective of excising areas from the Australian migration zone is to limit access of unauthorised arrivals to review by Australian courts.
 Asylum seekers who land in an excised area may only apply for refugee status with the UNHCR.

 The Acts also included the powers to move unauthorised arrivals to another country where their claim for protection could be considered.
 Under this authority, thousands of asylum seekers have been moved to off-shore immigration detention facilities on Christmas Island, Nauru, and Manus Island.

 In subsequent years, the government excised other islands, sometimes attempting to do so retroactively, after asylum seekers had already landed.

-However, the Rudd Government abolished the temporary protection visa scheme in 2008.
+However, the Rudd government abolished the temporary protection visa scheme in 2008.
 The practice of diverting boat-borne arrivals to Christmas Island remained, effectively disallowing judicial review.

 On 16 May 2013, the Australian Parliament passed an Act to effectively excise the entire Australian mainland from the migration zone.

 Legal implications of excision

 At times, there has been confusion over the effect on Australia's sovereignty over the excised area.
 Various constitution authorities have voiced the opinion that excising territory from the migration zone does not affect Australia's sovereignty.

-The "excision" of areas from the migration zone has no impact on the rights of Australian citizens and permanent residents to travel to and remain in that area, and no documentation is required to travel between these areas and the rest of Australia.
-Nor is there any impact on the rights of those non-citizens who arrive in these territories with valid visas.
+The "excision" of areas from the migration zone has no effect on the rights of Australian citizens and permanent residents to travel to and remain in that area, and no documentation is required to travel between these areas and the rest of Australia.
+Nor is there any effect on the rights of those non-citizens who arrive in these territories with valid visas.